We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 - Prices for metals have skyrocketed: The price for zinc (which accounts for nearly all of the metal in the penny) has risen 134% this year.
 The price for copper is up 50% since the start of this year.
 (Nickels are 75% copper and 25% nickel.)

 Winning the penny war is up to you.
 Don’t let Abraham Lincoln’s visage be melted and turned into some Mr. Pibb can.
-Honest Abe deserves better.
-Source
+Honest Abe deserves better. –Yahoo Buzz

 Silver & Metal Content Calculators

-- Check out this Silver Coin Melt Value Calculator.
+- Here is a Silver Coin Melt Value Calculator.

-- You can also find out the Base Metal Coin Metal Value of your coins.
+- The same site also helps you find the Base Metal Coin Metal Value of your coins.